Christopher Ripple

 Biography

 Ripple received his law degree from the University of Virginia School of Law, where he was the editor-in-chief of the Virginia Journal of International Law.
-He received his undergraduate degree from the University of Notre Dame, where he graduated summa cum laude and was elected to Phi Beta Kappa.
+He received his undergraduate degree in English from the University of Notre Dame, where he graduated summa cum laude and was elected to Phi Beta Kappa.
+Prior to his legal career, Ripple was a case manager at the Marjorie Kovler Center, a nonprofit organization in Chicago that provides social, medical, and forensic services to survivors of officially sanctioned torture from across the world.

 Got it!